1. One disadvantage of being an overweight teenager is not having any interest in exercise and physical education.

 As an overweight teenager myself, I see where they are coming from.
-Although exercise to anyone would seem like the obvious cure to cut your weight down.
-Kids have a different mindset, especially teenagers.
-As a teen, myself I am very lazy and being lazy could cause your mind set to care less about their physical activity.
-Therefore, they continue to focus on their lazy habits, and continue to get overweight.
-In addition, I know to most people this sounds terrible, but as I said, with teens, they do not have the same mind set as adults, so they do not care about exercise.
+Although exercise would seem like the obvious cure to cut your weight down, kids have a different mindset, especially teenagers.
+As a teen myself, I am very lazy and being lazy makes me not care about physical activity.
+Therefore, I continue with my lazy habits, and continue to be overweight.
+I know to most people this sounds terrible, but as I said, teens do not have the same mind set as adults, so they do not care about exercise.

-.
-I myself had a lot of experience with this.
-For example in my PE class we would always do sit-ups and pushups, but because of my overweight problems, I would never do them right.
-Therefore, I would always go to a corner by myself, and do them the incorrect way because I tried in the past but my overweight problem prevents me from doing them so therefore I gave up as well on it.
-If other overweight teens feel like this, and have the same traumatic experience when they did exercises, will not have confidence to do it again.
+I myself have had a lot of experience with this.
+For example in my PE class we would always do sit-ups and pushups, but because of my weight, I would never do them right.
+Because of this I would always go into a corner by myself and do them the incorrect way because I didn’t think I could do them correctly.
+If other overweight teens feel like this and have the same traumatic experience when they exercise, they may not have the confidence to try it again.

-Although overweight teens might not show interest in exercise as I explained in my first three paragraphs, exercise will still benefit them in various ways.
+Although overweight teens might not show interest in exercise, as I explained in my first three paragraphs, exercise will still benefit them in various ways.
 For example, when kids exercise, they will always burn off calories, so if a teen eats a snack that is 100 calories, and then they go on the treadmill and burn off 100 calories, they burned off what they just ate.
 I know this is not a lot, but eventually calories lead to pounds.
-Although I talked about all my negative experience with exercise, I still have positive memories.
-For example, for this past week while I was at my grandma’s house, I went swimming almost every day.
-In addition, each day I got better and better and my grandparents continued to compliment me on how much progress I am making with not only my swimming skills, but with me getting thinner.
+Even though I talked about all my negative experience with exercise, I still have positive memories.
+For example, this past week while I was at my grandma’s house, I went swimming almost every day.
+Each day I got better and better and my grandparents complimented me on how much progress I was making, not only with my swimming skills, but also with my weight loss.
 This makes me proud and motivates me to do it more.
-I hope that other kids take this as an opportunity to feel motivated to exercise.
+I hope that other kids have similar experiences and therefore feel motivated to exercise.

-In this article, I explained how overweight teens do not like exercise and the reason behind it.
-However, I also think it is still no excuse to not exercise.
-For a solution, have teens experiment with different sports and see if they find one they like.
-If this happens more kids will be fit and strong, and this will be a positive response to the overweight problem plaguing children across America.
+In this article, I explained how overweight teens do not like exercise and some of reasons behind it.
+However, I still think there is no excuse to not exercise.
+It might be helpful to have teens experiment with different sports and see if they find one they like.
+If this happens, more kids will find activities they enjoy.
+They will become fit and strong, and this will be a positive response to the problem of overweight and obesity plaguing children across America.